jeffreyevans/spatialEco/README.md

     annulus.matrix - Creates a 0,1 matrix based on defined annulus parameters, can be used as a window matrix in a raster focal function

+	background - Creates a point sample that can be used as a NULL for SDM's and other
+	             modeling approaches (see pseudo.absence for alternate approach).

 	bearing.distance - Calculate new point based on bearing/distance

     breeding.density - Calculates n-th percent breeding density areas base on a kernel density estimate of population counts.

+	built.index - remote sensing built-up index

+	chae - The Canine-Human Age Equivalent (for fun)

     classBreaks - for finding class breaks in a distribution

     class.comparison - Compares two nominal rasters